bloominstituteoftechnology/Precourse/Lesson1-Git/README.md

   $ touch Lesson1-Git/newFile.js
 ```

-This will add a new file your your project titled "newFile.js"
+This will add a new file your your project titled "newFile.js".

-at this time we can use the git command "status".
+Now we can use the git command "status".
 Status will read back the status of all changes made to your repo.
-Use status often, if you’re not sure if something worked, using status will tell you.
+Use status often; if you are not sure if something worked, using status will tell you.

 ```bash
   $ git status